 The overall objective of the workshop is to show the vast range and flexibility of watercolor and to put emotion and conviction into painting by exploring, experimenting and developing creativity of each individual.
 Tom likes to put fun into the process of painting, along with enthusiasm and new techniques in an atmosphere that makes the intermediate and advanced painter feel welcome!

-Lynch brings to his class the same enthusiasm and energy as seen on his (6) national PBS series "Fun with Watercolor" that has been on PBS for the last 20 years.
+Lynch brings to his class the same enthusiasm and energy as seen on his (6) national PBS series "Fun with Watercolor" that has been on PBS for 20 years.
 His vast list of accomplishments, credits and awards are listed in "Who's Who in American Art".
 He is a signature member of the Society of American Impressionists and numerous watercolor societies.
 His work is featured in all the leading art publications including the American Artist magazine, the International Artist magazine, the Wall Street Journal, Artist Magazine, Southwest Art and Arts and Antiques.
-He has written six books on watercolor techniques.
+He has authored eight books on watercolor techniques.
 Among his many prestigious exhibits were a one-man show at the American Embassy in Paris and as the featured artist for four U.S. Open Golf tournaments and numerous PGA events.

 Past students have said of his workshops...
 "The best workshop I have ever had"...
 "As a teacher I was not only impressed with how you paint, but also how well you could teach"...
 "Wonderful job of breaking it down into easy steps"...
 "Never a dull moment"...
 "Best organized class I have ever attended"...
 "I learned more in one day that I have in years"...
 "Patient, positive and knowledgeable"...
 "How soon can he come back"...
 "A master of painting and teaching"...
 "I have been painting for 30 years and he still taught me many new things"...
 "His energy and enthusiasm is contagious".